 An elective course is any college-level course not required by the major program, but utilized to reach the minimum 120 credit hour requirement for degree completion.
 Elective courses are chosen according to the interest of the student.

-"Teachers" or "methods" courses may not count toward this major.
-A minor program of study is not required for this major.
+Teachers" or "methods" courses may not count toward this major.

-2024-2025 Human Services Counseling (Rehabilitation) Check Sheet 2024-2025 Human Services Counseling (Rehabilitation) 4-Year Plan
+2024-2025 Human Services Counseling (Rehabilitation) Check Sheet

+2024-2025 Human Services Counseling (Rehabilitation) 4-Year Plan